 Depending on how much you are paid and the exemptions you claim on your W-4, your gross earnings for a pay period may not be enough to put you in the lowest tax table.
 When this happens, you may not pay enough or any federal taxes.
 If this should be the case on many of your paychecks, you may wish to visit with a Tax Accountant to discuss other options for paying additional taxes.
 That way you won't be surprised with an amount due when you figure your income taxes at the end of the year.

 FICA taxes are Medicare and Social Security taxes.
-IRS permits certain students to be exempt from paying FICA (social security taxes) who work at the college they are attending pursuant to Internal Revenue Code 3021(b)(10).
-U.S. students meeting the requirements for student employment status can be exempt from paying FICA if they are enrolled at least half-time during the semester.
-Student status is audited prior to the payroll and those students not enrolled at least half-time will be charged FICA.
-If a student drops below half time enrollment, the employee must pay FICA taxes.
-International students who maintain their student visa responsibilities are not subject to FICA taxes until they meet substantial presence (in U.S. for more than five years).
+IRS permits certain students to be exempt from paying FICA (social security taxes) who work at the college they are attending pursuant to Internal Revenue Code 3121(b)(10).
+International students who maintain their student visa responsibilities are not subject to FICA taxes pursuant to Internal Revenue Code 3121(b)(19) until they meet substantial presence (in U.S. for more than five years).
 At this point they become subject to the same FICA rules that apply to U.S. students.

 A W-2 is a wage and tax statement.
 The W-2's are prepared after the end of the calendar year and must be mailed to the employee by January 31st.